Advice levels

 If you travel around Egypt, you may be stopped at military and civilian checkpoints.
 Officials at checkpoints have detained and harassed foreigners.

-Travel to the Sinai in a 4WD vehicle may be restricted if you do not hold a valid permit.
+Travel to the Sinai in a 4WD vehicle may be restricted if you don't hold a valid permit.
 Check the advice of local authorities before travel.

 Egypt's borders are under military control.